Table of Contents

 The patient presents with throat pain, dysphagia, tender enlarged lymph nodes, and weight loss.
 Hoarseness is a late symptom.

-This condition is usually rare, but it involves the structures below the glottis, even the trachea.
+This condition is usually rare, but it involves the structures below the glottis, including the trachea.
 Hoarseness is a late symptom.
 Metastasis occurs on the prelaryngeal, pretracheal and paratracheal lymph nodes.